mesosphere/dcos-docs-site/pages/1.9/installing/oss/custom/configuration/configuration-parameters/index.md

 ### cluster_docker_registry_url
 The custom URL that Mesos uses to pull Docker images from.
 If set, it will configure the Mesos' `--docker_registry` flag to the specified URL.
 This changes the default URL Mesos uses for pulling Docker images.
 By default `https://registry-1.docker.io` is used.
+If changed from the default, you will need to import a local universe into your docker registry as you won’t access dockerhub to pull our images.
+See [deploying a local universe](/1.9/administering-clusters/deploying-a-local-dcos-universe/#selected-packages) and [using a private docker registry](/1.9/deploying-services/private-docker-registry/) for more information.

 ### cluster_name
 The name of your cluster.